JetBrains/Qodana/topics/qodana-dotnet-community.md

 {prompt="$"}

-In this case, in the [`bootstrap`](before-running-qodana.md) section of the [`qodana.yaml`](qodana-yaml.md) file you can specify how to build your project, or run the build in a pipeline before passing it to %product%.
+In this case, in the [`bootstrap`](before-running-qodana.md) section of the [`qodana.yaml`](qodana-yaml.md) file you can specify how to build your project, or run the build in a pipeline before passing it to %instance%.

 ### Run the linter